lnfernux/lnfernux.github.io/_posts/2024-06-21-TestYourself.md

 Just a simple reminder here, I will mainly focus on cloud for this part as that's where I have the most experience.
 If anyone has any good tips or resources for on-prem, please let me know and I'll add them in as reference for future articles.

+The first two chapters here we'll touch on are **Microsoft Cloud Security Benchmark and Secure Score** and **Entra ID Identity Secure Score**.
+These are built-in features in Azure and Entra ID that can help us get started with testing our configurations.
+These are mainly here because it's a good place to start if you haven't really been into this before, and the recommendations will tell you what to do for the most part.
+You can also obviously google to find out more.

 ### Microsoft Cloud Security Benchmark and Secure Score

 First of all, we don't even need any external tools to get started.
 If we **look at Azure** (*or even AWS and GCP*), we will have [a security score in Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/secure-score-security-controls/?wt.mc_id=SEC-MVP-5005030) that we can look to for guidance.
 This score for Azure is based on the [Microsoft Cloud Security Benchmark](https://learn.microsoft.com/en-us/security/benchmark/azure/introduction/?wt.mc_id=SEC-MVP-5005030) and can be used as a good place to start.
 Simply follow the basic process of looking at the recommendations, and then implementing them.